Eston Nab

 Eston Nab is a rocky outcrop hill in the town of Eston, Redcar and Cleveland, North Yorkshire, England.

-A nab is a rocky promontory, or outcrop, and Eston Nab, marking the highest point – at 242 m – on the escarpment which forms Eston Hills, appears as a clear sandstone cliff on the northernmost edge of Eston Moor.
-It overlooks the town of Eston, which is part of Redcar and Cleveland, and can be seen from beyond Hartlepool on the northern side of Tees Bay.
+A nab is a rocky promontory, and Eston Nab, marking the highest point – at 242 m – on the escarpment which forms Eston Hills, appears as a clear sandstone cliff on the northernmost edge of Eston Moor.
+It overlooks the town of Eston, which is part of Redcar and Cleveland, and can be seen from beyond Hartlepool and Peterlee on the northern side of Tees Bay.

 It is the site of Bronze Age burial mounds and an Iron Age hill fort.
 However, regardless of all its history, to local people, the name of Eston Nab is synonymous with the monument that stands there.
 When families went out for a walk together – the monument at Eston Nab was the destination of choice.

 Historical site

 Remains from the Bronze Age have been found, such as flint arrowheads, possibly date back to between 6000 and 4000 BC.

 Frank Elgee, curator of the Dorman Museum, Middlesbrough, in 1927, uncovered parts of an earthenware cremation urn, together with burnt bone and flint.
 These possibly dated from 1800 BC.

 There was a substantial Iron Age hill fort at Eston Nab.
 Boulder walls and ditches are still visible even though they were built in around 700 BC.

 Eston Hills, of which it is the highest point, had a warren of cavernous tunnels carved into them, to create the ironstone mines that closed in 1949.
 They formed the original basis for the iron and steel industry on the River Tees and the building of Middlesbrough.
 Eston Nab featured in the film, A Century in Stone, a film about the Eston mines.
 The monument was shown as it was in the early 19th century.

 In early 2014, for the sum of £15,000, Eston Nab was purchased from its private owner by a voluntary organisation known as the 'Friends of Eston Hills'.
-The organisation counts as a member Craig Hornby, a local film-maker whose best-known work, A Century in Stone, tells the story of iron-stone mining in Eston Hills.
+A co-founder of the organisation was Craig Hornby, a local film-maker whose best-known work, A Century in Stone, tells the story of iron-stone mining in Eston Hills.
 The property acquired includes land around the area of the monument, between the privately owned Bauer Teesside site and Eston Moor, which is already in public hands.